Young 5 Year Old Class

 Wright Memorial Librarian, Karen Mills, visits and reads to the class and leads fun activities.

-Lutheran Church of Our Savior’s Pastor, Stefan Rickman, and Youth Director, Miss Margaret Clinch, meet with the students for a fun chapel time.
+Lutheran Church of Our Savior’s Pastor, Stefan Rickman, meets with the students for a fun chapel time.

 We take a direct, positive approach to discipline by explaining to the children at the beginning of the year, what behavior we expect to see at school.

 Clear, understandable limits are set for all children.